twisted/pydoctor/docs/source/usage.rst

 Customize builds
 ----------------

-.. warning:: Pydoctor does not have a stable API yet.
+.. warning:: PyDoctor does not have a stable API yet.
 Custom builds are prone to break.
+Nevertheless, `PyDoctor's API documentation is available here <apidocs/>`_.

 Use a custom System class
 ~~~~~~~~~~~~~~~~~~~~~~~~~